whizbuzzer/OpenGLProjects/ReadMe.md

 ---
 ## GLFW (Graphics Library FrameWork)

--GLFW provides us with the bare necessities required for rendering objects to the screen.
+- GLFW provides us with the bare necessities required for rendering objects to the screen.
 OpenGL itself does not have rendering functionalities.

 ---
 ## GLAD

--[GLAD](https://www.khronos.org/opengl/wiki/OpenGL_Loading_Library#glad_(Multi-Language_GL/GLES/EGL/GLX/WGL_Loader-Generator)) is a [Loader-Generator](https://github.com/Dav1dde/glad) for the OpenGL framework.
+- [GLAD](https://www.khronos.org/opengl/wiki/OpenGL_Loading_Library#glad_(Multi-Language_GL/GLES/EGL/GLX/WGL_Loader-Generator)) is a [Loader-Generator](https://github.com/Dav1dde/glad) for the OpenGL framework.

--There are multiple versions of OpenGL.
+- There are multiple versions of OpenGL.
 The location of most of its functions is not known at compile-time and needs to be queried at run-time.
 GLFW helps us at compile-time only.
 This is where glad comes into the picture.
 GLAD manages function pointers for OpenGL (OpenGL LOVES using pointers and references for its methods)

--Created the Triforce!
+- Created the Triforce!

 ![Triforce](./data/Triforce.png)

 ---
 ## GLM

--[GLM](https://glm.g-truc.net/0.9.9/index.html) is a mathematics library specifically made for mathematical operations in OpenGL projects, mainly stuff such Linear algebraic operation.
+- [GLM](https://glm.g-truc.net/0.9.9/index.html) is a mathematics library specifically made for mathematical operations in OpenGL projects, mainly stuff such Linear algebraic operation.

--Send in the memes!
+- Send in the memes!

 ![SadPepe](./data/spp_rotating.gif)